From duality to determinants for q-TASEP and ASEP: From nested contour integrals to Fredholm determinants for ASEP

 The change of variables introduces an additional Jacobian factor into the new kernel which is given by

-Finally, under this change of variables, the contour $\Cminustau$ becomes $C_R$ as specified in the statement of the corollary, but with clock-wise orientation.
-Changing this to the standard counter-clockwise orientation introduces a factor of $-1$ into the kernel.
-Combining these calculations we find
+Finally, under this change of variables, the contour $C_{-\tau;-1}$ becomes $C_R$ as specified in the statement of the corollary, but with clockwise orientation.
+Changing this to the standard counterclockwise orientation introduces a factor of $-1$ into the kernel.
+Combining these calculations, we find

-where $\KTW$ is as in the statement of the corollary.
+where $\widetilde K^{\mathrm{TW\mbox{-}ASEP}}$ is as in the statement of the corollary.

-From Proposition \ref{qlaplaceinverse} it follows that
+From Proposition~\ref{qlaplaceinverse}, it follows that

-where the integral is taken over a contour enclosing $\zeta =q^{-M}$ for $0\leq M\leq m-1$, thus proving the corollary. \end{proof}
+where the integral is taken over a contour enclosing $\zeta=q^{-M}$ for $0\leq M\leq m-1$, thus proving the corollary. \end{pf}

 \begin{remark} For ASEP with step-Bernoulli initial data, Tracy and Widom \cite{TW4} (for step initial data see \cite{TW1,TW2}) arrive at a very similar formula which says